Diffusion-Based Audio Inpainting: INTRODUCTION

-Inpainting is necessary when a signal segment is completely missing or it is so severely damaged that noise reduction is impossible and the segment must be deleted and reconstructed.
 The task of audio inpainting is an ill-posed inverse problem, characterized by a non-unique set of solutions.
-Audio inpainting has been widely studied in the literature \cite{adler2011audio,lieb2018audio, mokry2020audio, taubock2020dictionary}.
-The methods are characterized by the way the observed signal samples are used as a prior, or pre-existing assumptions about the signal, used to help the optimization.
-For instance, some techniques are founded on autoregression \cite{janssen1986adaptive} or signal sparsity \cite{mokry2019introducing}.
-However, most techniques only work well for very short gaps of less than 100\;ms in length and start failing, when the gap gets longer and the assumption of stationarity does not hold.
+Audio inpainting has been widely studied in the literature \cite{adler2011audio,lieb2018audio, marafioti2019context, mokry2020audio, taubock2020dictionary}.
+The methods employed in audio inpainting are primarily distinguished by the way the observed signal samples are used as a prior, or how they incorporate pre-existing assumptions about the signal.
+For instance, some techniques are based on autoregression \cite{janssen1986adaptive} or signal sparsity \cite{mokry2019introducing}.
+However, most of these techniques demonstrate strong performance only when applied to gaps of less than 100\,ms in duration.
+Such techniques tend to encounter challenges with longer gaps or in cases where the assumption of stationarity, explicitly required by autoregressive methods and implicitly relied upon by sparsity-based methods, does not hold.

 In this work, we use generative priors, learned from a diffusion probabilistic model, assuming that the solution belongs to the same probability distribution as the dataset used for training.
-Inpainting methods based on generative models can reach new levels of expressivity, as they are not grounded by the stationarity condition and can generate new events in the inpainted gap \cite{ebner2020audio,marafioti2020gacela, moliner2022solving}.
-In particular, diffusion models have a strong potential to excel on this task as they enjoy a great versatility for solving inverse problems \cite{kawar2022denoising,chung2022diffusion, moliner2022solving}.
+Inpainting methods based on deep generative models can reach new levels of expressivity, since they are not grounded by the stationarity condition and can generate new events in the inpainted gap \cite{ebner2020audio,marafioti2020gacela, moliner2022solving}.
+In particular, diffusion models have a strong potential to excel at this task as they possess a great versatility for solving inverse problems \cite{kawar2022denoising,chung2022diffusion, moliner2022solving}.